skyworkz/website/content/blog/running-self-hosted-agents-in-azure-devops-using-an-azure-ad-access-token.md

 First up, as mentioned before, we're going to need an Azure environment that has Azure AD enabled.
 Log into your portal and head to "App Registrations".
 Register a new app, and give it a fitting name.
 I named mine "self-hosted-agent-pool-sp".

+Note: You're also going to have to set up either a Client Certificate or Client Secret for this App Registration.
+This will allow us to log into the Service Principal either through the Azure CLI, or use the Service Principal through an Azure Devops Service Connection for automation purposes.
+It's often easiest to get started with a Client Secret, but discussing the pro's and con's of Cert vs Secret falls outside of the scope of this blog.

 {{<img src="/img/blog/create-app-registration.png" class="img-fluid" title="Create app registration" >}}

-Next up, go to API Permissions and add the Azure Devops user_impersonation Delegated permission.
+Next up, go to API Permissions and add the Azure Devops `user_impersonation` Delegated permission.
 This will allow the Service Principal to call the Azure Devops REST API, which is what the Agent software is doing when registering itself as a new agent inside a given agent pool.

 {{<img src="/img/blog/add-api-permissions-to-app-registration.png" class="img-fluid" title="Assign API Permissions" >}}